cas-bioinf/rboAnalyzer/readme.md

 As the MS1 RNA is primarily known from Mycobacteriaceae family we can expect incomplete HITs and many false positives.

-Also you can notice, that the BLAST output is now in text format, the rboAnalyzer accepts BLAST output in plain text and xml.
+Also you can notice, that the BLAST output was in text format, the rboAnalyzer accepts BLAST output in plain text and xml.

 The BLAST database is obtained with similar command as in previous example.
 Since the output BLAST database file is the same as before the `genomes_from_blast`